richb-hanover/AnsibleForNewVPS/README.md

 ansible-playbook -i "hostname," setup_accounts.yml -k
 ```

-## Set up account on an existing server
+## Set up account on an _existing_ server

-If you have a server that already has a SSH login, but you want to ensure that it uses your SSH key and has the other SSH Hygiene (no root login, no password logins, sudo access), use this playbook.
-Specify:
+If you have a server that already has a SSH login, but you want to ensure that it uses your SSH key and has the other SSH hygiene (no root login, no password logins, sudo access), use this playbook.

-- `-u` the account to update
+- Add `-e ansible_user=other_user` to the command
 - Enter the SSH password and the sudo password when prompted

 ```
 ansible-playbook -i "hostname," setup_old_account.yml \
--u TheAccount --ask-pass --ask-become-pass
+   -e ansible_user=TheAccount --ask-pass --ask-become-pass

 ```